 If you want to increase your open rates, creating relevant and individualized content for subscribers is the best way to go.

-Email marketing personalization is when you gather subscriber data and develop content intended for these individuals.
 Another way to make use of subscriber profiles is to give them a personal shout-out or to personalize images or product offers.

 2. Segment the Audience